deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 ## What I Built

-🚀 **Automatic Scaling** - App grows when busy, shrinks when quiet
-🛡️ **Self-Healing** - Dead instances get replaced automatically
+🚀 **Automatic Scaling** - Instances will be created automatically when traffic spikes 🛡️ **Self-Healing** - Failed instances get replaced automatically
-🔄 **Infrastructure as Code** - Everything defined in Terraform (no clicking around AWS Console)
+🔄 **Infrastructure as Code** - Launch Template for the newly created instance are created using terraform
-🐳 **Containerized** - Docker images pulled from ECR on every instance launch
-📊 **Smart Monitoring** - CloudWatch watches CPU, SNS sends you alerts
+🐳 **Containerized** - Docker images pulled from ECR on every instance launch using the Bash script 📊 **Smart Monitoring** - CloudWatch watches CPU, SNS sends you alerts
 ⚡ **Zero Downtime** - New versions deploy smoothly without dropping requests